 Research on Labor Standards Enforcement

-Terri Gerstein is a Fellow at the Harvard Law School Labor and Worklife Program, and an Open Society Foundations Leadership in Government Fellow.
+Terri Gerstein is the Director of the State and Local Enforcement Project at the Harvard Law School Labor and Worklife Program, and also a Fellow in the Program.
+She recently completed an Open Society Foundations Leadership in Government fellowship.
 Previously, she worked for over 17 years enforcing labor laws in New York State, including as the Labor Bureau Chief for the New York State Attorney General’s Office, and as a Deputy Commissioner in the New York State Department of Labor.
 Before her government service, Terri was a nonprofit lawyer in Miami, Florida, where she represented immigrant workers and also co-hosted a Spanish language radio show on workers’ rights.

 Her work has appeared in publications including The New York Times, The Washington Post, The Nation, The Guardian, and The Hill, among others; a complete listing can be found here.
 She has also appeared on Democracy Now, Univision and Telemundo.
-She’s a graduate of Harvard College and Harvard Law School and lives in Brooklyn, New York.
+She’s a graduate of Harvard College and Harvard Law School.